AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/airbnb-search-details-exercises-solutions.md

 GROUP BY city, property_type
 ```

-5. Find the total number of houses which have TVs in the Westlake neighborhood.
+5. Find the total number of searches for Westlake neighborhood which require TV among the amenities.

 Columns: `neighbourhood`, `property_type`, `amenities`